Reading Time: 6 minutes

 The young Beatrice Cenci (1577-1599) is kept with her stepmother, Lucretia, in the appalling isolation and darkness of a forbidding castle outside the Papal States by her cruel father, Francesco, whose enormous debts and misdeeds make him unable, as well as unwilling, to support his offspring.
 He wants to prevent Beatrice from marrying to avoid paying a dowry.
 She has suitors, among them a “smooth” prelate, but is unhappily resigned to her lot until her father rapes her.

-The defence argued sexual abuse of Beatrice as a mitigating circumstance but failed to convince the court.
+The defence argued that the sexual abuse of Beatrice was a mitigating circumstance but failed to convince the court.
 Beatrice, her stepmother, Lucretia, and Giacomo are to be executed while a younger brother is forced to watch.
-In the doleful final scene, the family accepts their fate with tenderness and courage.
+In the sad final scene, the family accepts their fate with tenderness and courage.

 Act I